WenshuaiJiangCorn/sl-experiment-wj/README.md

 Since the same directory tree is reused for data processing, all data acquired by this library is stored under the **raw_data** subdirectory, generated for each session.
 Overall, an example path to the acquired data can therefore look like this: `/media/Data/Experiments/TestMice/666/2025-11-11-05-03-234123/raw_data`.
+Our data processing pipelines generate new files and subdirectories under the **processed_data** directory using the same **root**, **project**, **animal**, and **session** combination, e.g.`server/sun_data/TestMice/666/2025-11-11-05-03-234123/processed_data`.

 ### Raw Data contents
 After acquisition and preprocessing, the **raw_data** folder will contain the following files and subdirectories:
-1. zaber_positions.yaml: Stores the snapshot of the HeadBar and LickPort motor positions taken at the beginning or the end of the runtime session.
+1. **zaber_positions.yaml**: Stores the snapshot of the HeadBar and LickPort motor positions taken at the end of the runtime session.
-2. hardware_configuration.yaml: Stores the snapshot of some configuration parameters used by the hardware module interfaces during runtime.
+2. **hardware_configuration.yaml**: Stores the snapshot of some configuration parameters used by the hardware module interfaces during runtime.
-3. session_data.yaml: Stores the paths and other data-management-related information used during runtime to save and preprocess the acquired data.
+3. **session_data.yaml**: Stores the paths and other data-management-related information used during runtime to save and preprocess the acquired data.
-4. session_descriptor.yaml: Stores session-type-specific information, such as the training task parameters or experimenter notes.
+4. **session_descriptor.yaml**: Stores session-type-specific information, such as the training task parameters or experimenter notes.
+For experiment runtimes, this file is co-opted to store the Mesoscope objective positions.
-5. ax_checksum.txt: Stores an xxHash-128 checksum used to verify data integrity when it is transferred to the long-term storage destination.
+5. **ax_checksum.txt**: Stores an xxHash-128 checksum used to verify data integrity when it is transferred to the long-term storage destination.
-6. behavior_data_log: Stores compressed .npz log files.
+6. **behavior_data_log**: Stores compressed .npz log files.
 All non-video data acquired by the VRPC during runtime is stored in these log files.
 This includes all messages sent or received by each microcontroller and the timestamps for the frames acquired by each camera.
-7. camera_frames: Stores the behavior videos recorded by each of the cameras.
+7. **camera_frames** Stores the behavior videos recorded by each of the cameras.
-8. mesoscope_frames: Stores all Mesoscope-acquired data (frames, motion estimation files, etc.).
+8. **mesoscope_frames**: Stores all Mesoscope-acquired data (frames, motion estimation files, etc.).
 This directory will be empty for training sessions, as they do not acquire Mesoscope data.

-### BioHPC server and NAS

-The same directory hierarchy as described above is created on the BioHPC server and the Synology NAS used for long-term data storage.
-Following data transfer, these destinations will store the same files as described above.

 ### ScanImagePC

 The ScanImagePC uses a modified directory structure.
-First, under its **root** directory, there has to be a **mesoscope_frames** directory, where ***ALL*** ScanImage data has to be saved for every session.
-During preprocessing, this library will automatically empty this directory, so it has to be used for all projects, animals, and sessions.
+First, under its **root** directory, there has to be a **mesoscope_frames** directory, where ***All*** ScanImage data is saved during each session runtime.
+During preprocessing, the library automatically empties this directory, allowing the same directory to be (re)used by all experiment sessions.

 Under the same **root** directory, the library also creates a **persistent_data** directory.
 That directory follows the same hierarchy (**project** and **animal**) as the VRPC.
 Like the VRPC’s **persistent_data** directory, it is used to keep the data that should not be removed from the ScanImagePC even after all data acquired for a particular session is moved over for long-term storage.

+**Note!** For each runtime that uses the mesoscope, the library requires the user to generate a screenshot of the cranial window and the dot-alignment window.
+The easiest way to make this work is to reconfigure the default Windows screenshot directory (ScanImagePC uses Windows OS) to be the root ScanImagePC data directory.
+This way, hitting 'Windows+PrtSc' will automatically generate the .png screenshot under the ScanImagePc root directory, which is the expected location used by this library.

 ---